-Lung cancer remains the leading cause of cancer-related deaths worldwide, with approximately 2.1 million new cases annually.1 Tobacco smoking is the primary risk factor, contributing to 80-90% of cases.
-Non-small cell lung cancer (NSCLC) accounts for 80-85% of cases, while small cell lung cancer (SCLC) makes up 15-20%.
-The most common symptoms include cough (45-75%), dyspnea pain (20-40%), (25-50%), chest and hemoptysis (10-30%).4
+Lung cancer remains the leading cause of cancer-related deaths worldwide, with approximately 2.1 million new cases annually.1 Tobacco smoking is the primary risk factor, contributing to 80-90% of cases.2 Non-small cell lung cancer (NSCLC) accounts for 80-85% of cases, while small cell lung cancer (SCLC) makes up 15-20%.3 The most common symptoms include cough (45-75%), dyspnea (25-50%), chest pain (20-40%), and hemoptysis (10-30%).4

 Patients with locally advanced, inoperable, or metastatic NSCLC often experience severe pulmonary symptoms due to tumor burden, regional metastases, or complications from previous treatments.
 These patients are not candidates for radical therapy and have a poor prognosis, with median survival ranging from 4 to 7 months.
-Palliative radiotherapy (RT) plays a crucial role in relieving dyspnea, cough, hemoptysis, and chest pain, improving quality of life (QOL), and reducing the need for opioid analgesics.5-7
+Palliative radiotherapy (RT) plays a crucial role in relieving dyspnea, cough, hemoptysis, and chest pain, improving quality of life (QOL), and reducing the need for opioid analgesics.^{5-7} effective solution for both patients and healthcare facilities.